400k+

 Cross-Platform App Development

-Custom Widget Design & Implementation
+Custom Widget Design and Implementation

 Performance Optimization

 Profile and fix jank, reduce app size, and optimize startup time.
-Flutter's Skia rendering engine gives you control, but it also means you need developers who know how to use DevTools, avoid unnecessary rebuilds, and manage memory efficiently.
+Flutter's rendering engine gives you control, but it also means you need developers who know how to use DevTools, avoid unnecessary rebuilds, and manage memory efficiently.

 Platform Channel Integration

 Bridge Flutter to native iOS and Android APIs for hardware access, background processing, and platform-specific features.
-Our developers write platform channels and use method channels to connect Dart code to Swift, Kotlin, and existing native libraries.
+Revelo's developers write platform channels and use method channels to connect Dart code to Swift, Kotlin, and existing native libraries.

 Migration from Native to Flutter